Tensional twist-folding of sheets into multilayered scrolled yarns: Acknowledgments

-{\bf Acknowledgments:} We thank Andreea Panaitescu for help with preliminary experiments, and Benjamin Allen and Fabio Lingua for setting up the x-ray system.
-We thank Madelyn Leembruggen, Benoit Roman, and Joseph Paulsen for their critical reading of the manuscript and their comments. {\bf Funding:} The work at Clark University was supported by U.S. National Science Foundation grants DMR-1508186 and DMR-2005090; {\bf Author contributions:} JC and AK designed research, conducted experimental and theoretical research, and wrote the paper. {\bf Competing interests:} The authors declare no competing interests. {\bf Data and materials availability:} All data are available in the main text or the supplementary materials.
+We thank Andreea Panaitescu for help with preliminary experiments, and Benjamin Allen and Fabio Lingua for setting up the x-ray system.
+We thank Madelyn Leembruggen, Benoit Roman, Brian Chang, and Joseph Paulsen for their critical reading of the manuscript and their comments.